leheri/IMFP_TPP2M/README.md

 ```

 ## How to use the script
-Execute the main.py script.\
+Execute the main.py script.</br>
-On Windows: Double click the IMFP.bat file to start the execution.\
+On Windows: Double click the IMFP.bat file to start the execution.</br>

 The program will ask you for an input of which element you want to plot
 in the console.
 You can input all elements/compunds in the table within the data folder.
 Enter